DarkSide666/stripe-bug/README.md

 - update it `$sub->billing_cycle_anchor='now';` `$sub->prorate=false;` `$sub->save();`
 - see in Stripe dashboard that next invoice was created, but payment is not successfull because it _requires user interaction_.

-It shouldn't require it because first payment was successfull and card shouldn't require authorization on each transaction.
+It **shouldn't require that** because first payment was successfull and card shouldn't require authorization on each transaction.
+This looks like a bug for me.

 **But API allows to pay this invoice without 3DS**

-But we still can pay this same invoice by using API methods without any _uset interaction_.
+But we still can pay this same invoice by using API methods without any _user interaction_.

 - in commandline run `php console.php`
 - now in console load Subscription: `$sub = \Stripe\Subscription::retrieve('*subscription_id_here*');`